mouseless/baked/unreleased.md

 ## Bugfixes

-- The special character problem in databases of `ObjectUserType`, which is the custom type we give with convention for object types, fixed.
+- `ObjectUserType` was causing its data to be corrupted when it contains special characters, fixed.